My Interpretation of the Croatian Toponyms

 Many, if not most of the, supposed Latin etymologies of the toponyms of modern-day Croatia can be refuted simply by pointing to the basic facts of the historical phonology, that I think everyone who studies Croatian toponyms knows about, yet many people choose to ignore them.
 Here are the ones that I consider to be most important.
 Classical Latin long /i/, in Vulgar Latin, turned into a sound similar or identical to the Old Croatian front yer, that later turned into 'a' (or 'e' in the Kaikavian dialect) or simply disappeared.
 A beautiful example of that is the toponym Cavtat (folk etymologies often connect it to the Croatian word cvat, meaning flower), derived from Latin Cīvitāte (Vetere) (in the old city).
 Similarly, the ancient name for Caska was Cīssa (probably an Illyrian word related to the Greek name for the ivy plant, κισσος).
 Classical Latin short /i/, in Vulgar Latin, turned into a sound similar or identical to Old Croatian yat, which, in standard Croatian, turned into the diphthong /ie/ (spelled 'je' or 'ije').
 A beautiful example of that is the toponym Srijem, from the Latin name Sĭrmĭum (the name is obviously Illyrian in origin, from the Indo-European root meaning "flow", as there are many rivers there, the /r/ and the yat switched places regularly due to the metathesis of the liquids, operating in Croatian until the 11th century).
 The apparent counter-examples (Silba<sĭlva, Piškera<pĭscis...) are confined to the dialects in which the Old Croatian yat regularly turned to /i/.
 The same is true for the Classical Latin short 'e', which is illustrated by the Latin name for Mljet, Melita (which is probably a Pre-Indo-European word for sea island, compare the toponyms Molat and Malta).
 Classical Latin long /u/ turned into a sound similar or identical to the Old Croatian back yer, which behaved just like the front yer, except that it didn't participate in the Second Slavic Palatalization (still productive in modern Croatian).
 For example, the Latin name for the island of Krk was Cūricum (perhaps from an Illyrian word meaning "north", related to Lithuanian "šiaure" and Latin "caurus").
 Vulgar Latin short 'u' turned into 'o'.
 For instance, the Latin name for Rovinj was Ruinium.
 The only counter-example I know is the name Trogir, derived from the Latin name Tragurium, but that's actually a name (apparently) derived from a Greek word (τραγος, goat), and the 'u' may have been pronounced /y/.
 Vulgar Latin long /o/ usually gets borrowed as /u/ in Old Croatian, because, quite simply, Old Croatian didn't have long /o/.
 An example of that is the toponym Pula (from the Latin name Pōla, probably from an Illyrian word related to the Greek word πολις).
 Apparent counter-examples (Labin<Albona, Solin<Salona...) are explicable as Croats changing the suffix to fit their declension patterns.
 And, of course, the most obvious rule, yet apparently sometimes ignored, the Classical Latin long and short 'a' came to be pronounced as a sound that was almost always borrowed as 'o' in Old Croatian (Trogir<Tragurion, Solin<Salona, Mosor<Massarum...).
 Almost all the apparent counter-examples (Labin<Albona, Raša<Arsia, Skradin<Scardona...) are explicable as a result of the metathesis of liquids, which regularly turned *orC and *olC into /raC/ and /laC/.
 Other apparent counter-examples can be explained as borrowing directly from Illyrian (Drava, Sava...) or, coincidentally, unknown phonotactical details of Old Croatian (the Latin names for Drava and Sava were Draus and Saus, but Proto-Slavic didn't allow wovel sequences within a morpheme).
 Of course, sometimes (usually quite obvious) folk-etymologies change the accents (and therefore, by affecting the later sound-changes, the vowels), such as in the case of the island name Lastovo (the ancient name was Ladesta, perhaps an Illyrian word derived from the Indo-European root meaning "water", but the modern name looks as if it was from the Croatian word for the swallow bird, "lasta"), however those things happen rather rarely.
 Another rule, maybe slightly less obvious, but still hard to miss if you study Croatian toponyms, the Classical Latin /v/ turned into /β/ in Vulgar Latin, which was regularly borrowed as /b/ in Old Croatian (Silba<silva, Bribir<Varvaria...).
 Therefore, the toponyms starting with a 'v' can't be Latin in origin.
 Those rules are especially accurate if you look at the names in the local dialects.
 For instance, the name for Brač (ancient name Brattia) in the local dialect is Broc, the name for Hvar (ancient name Pharos) in the local dialect is For, and the name for Šolta (ancient name Solenta) in the local dialect is Sulet (probably because the exonyms weren't actually borrowed from Vulgar Latin).

 Yet, those things are often ignored by the etymologists.
 For instance, the mainstream etymology considers the toponym Viljevo to be derived from the Latin word vīlla.
-The simple truth is, vīlla, borrowed into Old Croatian, would give something like *Bal (genitive singular *Bla) in Modern Croatian.
+The simple truth is, vīlla, borrowed into Old Croatian, would give something like *Bal (genitive singular *Bla) in Modern Croatian (in my opinion, the name Viljevo is indeed related to the homonymous dialectal Croatian word meaning oak forest, which is perhaps derived from a phrase meaning "in the Saint Elias'es forest").
 The mainstream etymology considers the toponym Batina to be derived from Latin *Batinus (dedicated to Bato the Illyrian).
 Well, first of all, the grammatical way for naming a city after a person named Bato would be *Batinianus.
 Second, *Batinus, borrowed into Old Croatian, would give *Boten or *Botan in modern Croatian.
 So much about it.
 Some people (though it's not really mainstream linguistics) say that the name of the river Una derives from the Latin word ūna (one) supposedly in the sense "the most beautiful".
 Well, first, if you were to name a river as "the most beautiful", you would use the Latin word primum (flumen), and certainly not una.
 Second, ūna, borrowed into Old Croatian, would give *Van in modern Croatian (the prothetic 'v' would have to be added in front of the back yer).
 I hope you see where I am coming from.
 The phonology of Vulgar Latin is known, and it doesn't explain most of the modern Croatian toponyms.
 The phonology of Illyrian is not known right now, but it can hopefully be reconstructed from the toponyms.

 And the same goes for some other languages that are suggested to be the source of modern-day Croatian toponyms.
 Mainstream linguistics connects the ancient name for Split, Spalatum, with the Greek word for spiny broom (a flower), ασπαλαθος.
 Yet, the modern name Split points to it being borrowed as *Speltos, with an alternation between 'a' in Spalatum and 'e' in *Speltos.
 This alternation would have been irregular in Ancient Greek, but it might have very well been regular in Illyrian (since, for instance, the name Dalmatia was also attested in antiquity as "Delmatia", and the ancient name for the island of Brač, "Brattia", was also attested as "Brettia", and those names are without a doubt Illyrian).
 In addition to that, a placename being apparently derived from a plant name or an animal name without there being a suffix (as in the case of Spalatum being apparently derived from aspalathos) is a typical sign of a folk-etymology.